A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Introduction

-The existence of topological instability in Hamiltonian systems was first investigated by Arnold in \cite{MR0163026}, where he constructed an example of nearly integrable Hamiltonian in which this kind of behavior occurs.
-To that end, Arnold proposed a mechanism giving raise to unstable motions based on the existence of a transition chain of invariant tori: a sequence of invariant irrational tori which are connected by transverse heteroclinic orbits.
+The existence of topological instability in Hamiltonian systems was first investigated by Arnold in \cite{MR0163026}, where he constructed an example of a nearly integrable Hamiltonian in which this kind of behavior occurs.
+To that end, Arnold proposed a mechanism giving rise to unstable motions based on the existence of a transition chain of invariant tori: a sequence of invariant irrational tori which are connected by transverse heteroclinic orbits.
 This mechanism is nowadays called the \textit{Arnold mechanism}.
-Arnold verified that this mechanism takes place in a cleverly built model usually referred to as the Arnold model, and he conjectured that topological instability is indeed a common phenomenon in the complement of integrable Hamiltonian Systems \cite{MR0170705}.
-Despite the enormous amount of research (see for example \cite{MR944100, MR1677779, MR1737988, MR1986314, MR1912262, MR2129140, MR2153027, MR2086152, MR2184276, MR2393423, MR2434747,MR2525822, MR2977619, MR2967122, MR3646879, MR3479576, MR3653060, MR3649479, MR4298716, MR4160091}) the Arnold diffusion phenomenon, and more generally the dynamics in the complement of the KAM tori set, is still poorly understood (and even more poorly for real analytic or non-convex Hamiltonians).
+Arnold verified that this mechanism takes place in a cleverly built model usually referred to as the Arnold model, and he conjectured that topological instability is indeed a common phenomenon in the complement of integrable Hamiltonian systems \cite{MR0170705}.
+Despite the enormous amount of research (see for example \cite{MR1986314, MR2153027, MR2184276, MR2393423, MR3646879, MR3653060, MR3649479, MR4298716, MR4160091} and the references therein), the Arnold diffusion phenomenon, and more generally the dynamics in the complement of the KAM tori set, is still poorly understood, and even more poorly for real-analytic or non-convex Hamiltonians.

 In \cite{MR0163026}, Arnold conjectured that the mechanism of instability based on the existence of transition chains \textit{``is applicable to the general case (for example, to the problem of 3 bodies)''}.
-However, results concerning the existence of Arnold diffusion in the 3 Body Problem or related models are rather scarce (see \cite{capinski2018arnold, MR3927089, https://doi.org/10.48550/arxiv.2210.11311} and also \cite{MR3545968, MR3551192} for numerical based results).
+However, results concerning the existence of Arnold diffusion in the 3-body problem or related models are rather scarce (see \cite{capinski2018arnold, MR3927089, https://doi.org/10.48550/arxiv.2210.11311,CFG} and also \cite{MR3545968, MR3551192} for numerical-based results).